JanHerca/urantiapedia/output/wikijs/es/article/Jan_Herca/Chronology.md

 | 21 | 22 | 23 | 24 | 25 | 26 | 27 |
 | 28 | 29 | 30 | 31 |    |    |    |

-[Llega una delegación de levitas a Betabara para preguntar a Juan]
+Llega una delegación de levitas a Betabara para preguntar a Juan.

 <a name="Jun_25"></a> **JUNIO**